Judiciary

 Can I attend a hearing?

-Yes you may, all Supreme Court and Election Board hearings are open to the public.
+Yes you may, all Supreme Court hearings are open to the public.

 -

-How do I bring a concern or issue to the Supreme Court or Election Board?
+How do I bring a concern or issue to the Supreme Court?

-If you witness a violation of the Student Government Constitution or Student Government Code, file a Complaint form with either Court that has Jurisdiction of that subject matter.
-Or if you simply have a request for interpretation, file an Advisory Opinion.
+If you witness a violation of the Student Government Constitution or Student Government Code, file a Complaint form with the Supreme Court.
+Or if you simply have a request for interpretation, file an Advisory Opinion Request.

 -